-This book may appeal to anyone interested in public health policies and drug policy reform and offers relevant insights for stakeholders in any other country where academic, societal or political evaluations of current cannabis policies (and even broader: current drug policies) are a subject of debate.
+Legalizing Cannabis will appeal to anyone interested in public health policies and drug policy reform and offers relevant insights for stakeholders in any other country where academic, societal or political evaluations of current cannabis policies (and even broader: current drug policies) are a subject of debate.

 Table of Contents

 PART I: THE NEW LEGAL CANNABIS MARKETS

 1. The uneven repeal of cannabis prohibition in the United States

 2. Practical lessons learned from the first years of the regulated recreational cannabis market in Colorado